 BOSTON--(BUSINESS WIRE)--Mar.
-4, 2019-- Verastem, Inc. (Nasdaq:VSTM) (Verastem Oncology or the Company), a biopharmaceutical company focused on developing and commercializing medicines seeking to improve the survival and quality of life of cancer patients, today announced a poster highlighting clinical data from the Phase 3 DUO study evaluating COPIKTRA (duvelisib) in patients with relapsed or refractory chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) after at least two prior therapies was presented at the 23rd Annual International Congress on Hematologic Malignancies (ICHM), which took place February 28 - March 3, 2019, in Miami, FL.
-COPIKTRA, an oral inhibitor of phosphoinositide 3-kinase (PI3K), and the first approved dual inhibitor of PI3K-delta and PI3K-gamma, received approval from the U.S. Food and Drug Administration (FDA) for this same indication in September 2018.
+7, 2019-- Verastem, Inc. (Nasdaq:VSTM) (Verastem Oncology or the Company), a biopharmaceutical company focused on developing and commercializing medicines seeking to improve the survival and quality of life of cancer patients, today announced that three COPIKTRA (duvelisib) abstracts were presented at the 23rd Annual International Congress on Hematologic Malignancies (ICHM), which took place February 28 - March 3, 2019, in Miami, FL.
+The abstracts describe duvelisib data, including long-term (>2 years) efficacy and safety, the Phase 3 DUO crossover extension study in patients with relapsed or refractory chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL), and prognostic and immune-related factors associated with response to duvelisib from the Phase 2 DYNAMOTM study in indolent non-Hodgkin's lymphoma (iNHL).
+COPIKTRA, an oral inhibitor of phosphoinositide 3-kinase (PI3K), and the first approved dual inhibitor of PI3K-delta and PI3K-gamma, received approval from the U.S. Food and Drug Administration (FDA) in September 2018 for the treatment of patients with relapsed or refractory CLL/SLL after at least two prior therapies.

 COPIKTRA also received accelerated approval for the treatment of adult patients with relapsed or refractory follicular lymphoma (FL) after at least two prior systemic therapies.
-The accelerated approval was based on overall response rate and continued approval for this indication may be contingent upon confirmatory trials.
+Accelerated approval was based on overall response rate and continued approval for this indication may be contingent upon confirmatory trials.